kailash-manasarovar/statement/docs/timeline/2023/april.md

 - I go for a walk on the Las Marinas beach one Sunday afternoon.
 - I'm feeling anxious and I'm constantly thinking about the trumpet teacher.
 - I "bump" into two young girls when my hat flies off and they hand it back to me.
 I wonder if the girls pulled my hat off.
+- The girls were angry looking.
+I'm starting to realize how important the fact that people involved in the scam are quite often angry.
 - I hold my scarf up to the air.
 It has a picture of an emoji sun on it.
 - I'm supposed to think these are his daughters.
 I do think it's a possibility.
 Not now.